 Here's a look at three common diet approaches.

-2. Low carbohydrate: Quick weight loss but long-term safety questions
+2. Low carbohydrate: Quick weight loss but long-term results vary

 Eating carbohydrates — especially highly processed ones like white bread and white rice — quickly boosts blood sugar, which triggers an outpouring of insulin from the pancreas.
 The surge of insulin can rapidly drop blood sugar, causing hunger.
 Low-carb proponents claim that people who eat a lot of carbohydrates take in extra calories and gain weight.
 Limiting carbs in favor of protein and fat is supposed to prevent the insulin surge and make you feel full longer.